MikeXado/TimesUp/README.md

 # Times UP

-This open-source project is designed to help individuals and teams manage their time more efficiently and effectively.
+This open-source project is designed to help individuals manage their time more efficiently and effectively.
 It includes several features, including a Kanban page, a Pomodoro timer, a chat function, and a planner.

 ## Kanban Page